aica-technology/modulo/README.md

 ## Additional resources

-### Interfacing with ROS1
+### Interfacing with ROS 1

-It is possible to use a bridge service to interface ROS2 with ROS1 in order to publish/subscribe to topics from ROS1.
+It is possible to use a bridge service to interface ROS 2 with ROS 1 in order to publish/subscribe to topics from ROS 1.

 ROS provides a docker image with this service.
 Run the following lines to pull the bridge image, launch an interactive shell, and subsequently start the bridge topic.